Bayesian nonparametric estimation of the spectral density of a long or intermediate memory Gaussian process: Consistency

-If $c$ is small enough, $f_{i}-f$ verifies the three inequalities considered in Condition 3.
-The number $\mathcal{C}_{n}$ of functions $f_{i}$ necessary to ensure that, for any $f$ in the support of $\pi$, at least one of them verify the above inequalities, can be bounded by, for $n$ large enough, and some well chosen constant $C$,
+If $c$ is small enough, $f_{i}-f$ verifies the three inequalities considered in condition~(3).
+The number $\mathcal{C}_{n}$ of functions $f_{i}$ necessary to ensure that, for any~$f$ in the support of $\pi$, at least one of them verify the above inequalities, can be bounded by, for $n$ large enough, and some well-chosen constant $C$,